 “The mission of the OpenFabrics Alliance (OFA) is to accelerate the development and adoption of advanced fabrics for the benefit of the advanced networks ecosystem.

 The mission is accomplished by; creating opportunities for collaboration among those who develop and deploy such fabrics, incubating and evolving vendor independent open source software for fabrics, and supporting and promoting the use of such fabric technology software.”

+An Open Fabric Alliance working group will be an intrinsic part of the process describe in this work register.
+Interfaces Working Group is the likely working group where the work may take place (OFIWG, openfabrics.org/working-groups-overview/#ofiwg).
+Note there is no cost to join a working group and membership is open to all.
+Membership in the OFA is only required to lead or vote in a working group.

 Distributed Management Task Force

 The Distributed Management Task Force is an industry standards organization working to simplify the manageability of network accessible technologies through open and collaborative efforts by leading technology companies.
 DMTF creates and drives the international adoption of interoperable management standards, supporting implementations that enable the management of diverse traditional and emerging technologies including cloud, virtualization, network and infrastructure.